 - Mycotoxins are a by-product of mold which can taint certain crops at any point in time from before the harvest until after they have been processed.
 These mycotoxins can be damaging to dogs and can even cause cancer.
 It may, then, be quite shocking to learn that a 2015 study in Animal Feed Science and Technology found that almost all pet foods from low-end to high-end were contaminated with mycotoxins.

 - Many of the ingredients in pet foods also disrupt the absorption of vitamins and nutrients.

-- A large amount of starchy foods in a dogs diet can lead to weight gain and insulin resistance which can further lead to diabetes.
+- A large number of starchy foods in a dog’s diet can lead to weight gain and insulin resistance which can further lead to diabetes.